HackYourFuture-CPH/curriculum/README.md

 ## How do we teach?

 ### Modules
 At HackYourFuture we teach in modules.
-The modules can be seen as a three week [sprint](http://searchsoftwarequality.techtarget.com/definition/Scrum-sprint) wherein the teachers set clear learning goals for the end of each module.
+The modules can be seen as a 3-5 week [sprint](http://searchsoftwarequality.techtarget.com/definition/Scrum-sprint) wherein the teachers set clear learning goals for the end of each module.
 The list of module goals should be used by students to check if they understood all the core concepts of a certain module.

 ### What do we mean by module goals?
 Module goals can be read as: "by the end of this module, students should have a familiarity with and basic understanding of the following"